SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.6.md

 When, in the *Resources* app, you assign a capability parameter to a resource, instead of specifying a fixed value for that parameter, you can now indicate that its value will be time-dependent, i.e. that the capability of the resource can change over time.

-#### Visual Overview: SetVar controls “ListBox” and “FilterComboBox” now use virtualization \[ID_25436\]
+#### Visual Overview: SetVar controls 'ListBox' and 'FilterComboBox' now use virtualization \[ID_25436\]

-The SetVar controls “ListBox” and “FilterComboBox” now both use virtualization.
+The SetVar controls "ListBox" and "FilterComboBox" now both use virtualization.
 This will allow those controls to load large data sets without major performance loss.

 #### Visual Overview: Retrieving a booking ID using the \[Reservation:\] placeholder \[ID_25447\]